copsTvFan/cops-episode-guide/guide.md

 **Coast to Coast 19**

 - (Des Moines, IA -- 3:05 AM Officer Assistance Call) 3rd Watch -- Officer Chris Wellman always wanted to be a cop, but had to get his foot in the door, so he went in the Marines and came back to be a cop where he was born and raised.
 Cops tried to pull a guy over which led to a chase in the loop area.
 He is in a truck and not going very fast with many cops behind him.
 They would do a PIT, but they are not allowed to on high up vehicles.
 The driver holds up a cross when they pull up to him as they get permission to box him in.
 He is surrounded and won't come out so they break the window.
 The man is Mexican and says, "You are all going to be sorry, god bless you.
 God is here with me."
 He has Q-tip crosses taped on the windows and a cross taped on the back.
 Officer Michael McBride tried to pull him over.
 He was laying on the horn the whole time as he told him to stop.
 He drove away and started laying on the horn again so he went to pull him over again.
 The guy says he's allowed to honk all night in this country.
 No one got hurt, so it's all good.
-- Fort Worth, TX (9:05 PM) East Division -- Officer Sean Blaydes says being a cop is a pretty fun job, lots of leeway, can do as little or as much as you want with no boss breathing down your neck.
+- (Fort Worth, TX -- 9:05 PM) East Division -- Officer Sean Blaydes says being a cop is a pretty fun job, lots of leeway, can do as little or as much as you want with no boss breathing down your neck.
 Some days have nothing, some are constant.
 Officer Tegan Broadwater tries to take nothing home and tell no stories, but his wife keeps hitting him up for information though he likes to keep it on the street.
 They pull a woman over and she digs through a pile of papers.
 They ask what she is doing.
 She was visiting her friend Cassandra on Rosedale and Hemphill, hasn't been anywhere else.
 She hasn't stopped anywhere even though they saw her.
 They pull her out and she keeps pulling her lip up showing her teeth.
 They search her pockets and all she has is a phone number.
 Then she says she stopped at another friends house since she is a stripper and has a lot of friends and thinks they are messing with her.
 She says she has a point and a spoon in the car and is willing to get naked if they want since she does it for a living.
 She pulled a muscle in her leg and needs help to sit.
 They find a bag of needles and a spoon.
 She says she gets high after work, only spends $20 a day and used to spend $300 a day.
 She rambles on and on about her mom and going to court for not having headlights.
 She got off at 7:30pm, went to a house and shot up at Cassandra's.
 They find some unused drugs.
 She just got out of jail for heroin, now she's going back.
-- Fort Worth, TX (12:02 AM) North Division -- Officer Ernesto Tamayo II works with the CCRT unit, Crime Response Team, whatever tasks they give them they deal with.
+- (Fort Worth, TX -- 12:02 AM) North Division -- Officer Ernesto Tamayo II works with the CCRT unit, Crime Response Team, whatever tasks they give them they deal with.
 He grew up on the east side, joined the Air Force, didn't think about being a cop, just ended up there.
 He pulls up behind two guys about to drag race.
 He thinks they are going to call it off and they race anyway.
 He turns on the lights as they speed off and he gets the first guy to pull over and the second guy soon after.
 He thinks the Camero is going to u-turn and run on him, but he stays put.
 Ernesto tells them he was right behind him and they didn't see him.
 Alvin in the Ford is 39 and says the guy in the Camero was teasing him the whole way.
 Ernesto admits he saw him taunting him and he fell for it.
 The guy in the Camero is 25 and says he wasn't breaking the speed limit and he wasn't racing.
 Ernesto laughs.
 First guy and says he was having fun, but this isn't the place, someone could get killed.
 The Camero guy didn't mean no harm.
 Ernesto says if these lose control they could wipe someone out.
 Alvin says he was playing catch up, he would've caught him.
 He gives them tickets and says they have raceways they can take it to.
 They should've looked in their rearview at least before they do something stupid.

 ## CP-1429

 Aired 2002-03-16.

-**Coast to Coast 20** (Tampa, FL -- 11:14 PM Man with a gun call) 911 Communication Center -- A call comes in to 911 by a black woman screaming that a man is after her with a gun and hangs up.
+**Coast to Coast 20**

+- (Tampa, FL -- 11:14 PM Man with a gun call) 911 Communication Center -- A call comes in to 911 by a black woman screaming that a man is after her with a gun and hangs up.
 District 2 -- Officer Jason Tkach takes the call to the 1600 block at River Cove.
 Before she can say where she is the phone goes dead.
 Tire thieves; a car contains crack cocaine; liquor-store incident.
-Ft.
-Worth TX/Tampa FL
+- Fort.
+Worth, TX
+- Tampa, FL

 ## CP-1430

 Aired 2002-04-06.

-**Coast to Coast 21** (Tampa, FL -- 3:41 AM Burglary in Progress) District 2 -- MPO Robert Newberry decided to get into law enforcement when he was five.
+**Coast to Coast 21**

+- (Tampa, FL -- 3:41 AM Burglary in Progress) District 2 -- MPO Robert Newberry decided to get into law enforcement when he was five.
 He was working at a racetrack that his dad was part owner of and one day his dad saved him from a wild race car making all this noise and he took off running and he grabbed him and he always looked up to him for that.
 Two black men were seen trying to steal tires off a car in a dealership on the main road.
 They find one hiding under a red car as the K9 looks for the second one.
 They all run down the road and catch him in a parking lot.
 The guy screams, wails and cried to god he didn't do it and only ran because he was scared.
 He said he needed the money or else they would kill him, but he doesn't know them and was just holding the tools.
-Ft.
-Worth, TX (4:07 PM Suspicious Activity) Officer J.R.
+- Fort Worth, TX (4:07 PM Suspicious Activity) Officer J.R.
 Mendoza talks about how he is still going to college.
 He sees a car sitting alone under a bridge alone in a known drug area.
 He goes above it on the overpass and looks down and sees a woman in a blue pickup truck using a needle.
 He and Maldanado go down and bust her and her husband Barnet of three years is the driver.
 She says her shoulder is injured, she is scared and hasn't ever been cuffed before.
 They find crack and he is getting arrested and she cries, pleads and says it is hers.
-San Bernardino -- Two men drive a stolen car to a liquor store.
+- San Bernardino -- Two men drive a stolen car to a liquor store.
 The fat guy wants a discount on half a pint of Vodka because it is his birthday.
 He says he knows the owner Charlie, but he isn't there.
 The cashier won't do it and he gets belligerent.
 The cops talk to him and find out he is on parole and now he can go back to jail for Christmas.

 ## CP-1431